Clitoria mariana

 Clitoria mariana, known by the common names butterfly pea and Atlantic pigeon wings, is a perennial herbaceous plant in the pea family, Fabaceae.
 The plant is native to the United States.

 Description

 The ascending, sometimes twining stem of Clitoria mariana is 45 to 60 centimeters long.
 The leaves are pinnately trifoliate, borne on petioles with stipules.
 The thin, smooth or slightly hairy leaflets are ovate, 2.5 to 11 centimeters long, and 1.5 to 5 centimeters wide.

 It produces purple flowers in summer.
 The flowers are axillary, usually solitary, and resupinate.
 The calyx is tubular.
 The corolla of the flower is about 5 centimeters long, its wings and keel much shorter than the standard.

 The fruit is a linear oblong pod, 25 millimeters long and 5 millimeters wide.

+This species is similar in appearance to Centrosema virginianum, however, in Clitoria the flower is erect and in Centrosema the flower is upside down and the banner points downward.